RetroIndieJosh/renpac/STANDARDS.md

     - DO NOT use `#type: ignore` on any other line; instead, use the relevant `import` or `from . import`
     - this ensures the generator calculates the correct priorities for local dependencies
 - avoid handling animations, rendering, or dialogue in Python when possible; instead, call a Ren'Py label
-- avoid lambdas in game data (stored variables) as these cannot be pickles
-    - instead, make actual functions that live somewhere
 - use "double quotes" for strings except:
     - single character strings like 'm'
     - dictionary keys like `my_dict['my key']`